Noisy-le-Grand Metro

-The Noisy-le-Grand Metro (French: Métro de Noisy-le-Grand) is a now-abandoned people mover line in Noisy-le-Grand, France.
+The Noisy-le-Grand Metro (French: Métro de Noisy-le-Grand) is a abandoned people mover line in Noisy-le-Grand, France.
 It was built and inaugurated, but never opened to the public.
 It was equipped with an advanced version of the SK system.

 History

 Origins

-The first project was announced in 1988 as part of promoter Christian Pellerin's "Maille Horizon Complex".
-The line was a double-track system, entirely underground, measuring 518 meters long and had two stations.
-The purpose of the people mover system was to allow easy access to the vast real estate project by ensuring a rapid and continuous link between the centre of the complex and the Noisy-le-Grand – Mont d'Est station on A Line of the Île-de-France RER.
+In 1988, the first project was announced as part of promoter Christian Pellerin's "Maille Horizon Complex".
+The line was a double-track system, entirely underground, that measured 518 m in length and had two stations.
+The purpose of the people mover system was to allow easy access to the vast real estate project by ensuring a rapid and continuous link between the center of the complex and the Noisy-le-Grand – Mont d'Est station on A Line of the Île-de-France RER.